singam1997/FML_Final_Project/README.md

 **IGNORE THE PART BELOW, NEED TO DO A BETTER ABLATION STUDY**

 Both the above analysis focuses on accuracy.
-But here Precision of 1 is really important(that is number of false positives) With an ablation study, the most important featues that contibute to 1-precision are: Blood Pressure and DiabetesPedegreeFunction and most imp features that contributes to accuracy are: Glucose,DiabetesPedigreeFunction,Age
+But here Precision of 1 is really important(that is number of false positives) With an ablation study, the most important featues that contibute to 1-precision are: Glucose,SkinThickness,DiabetesPedigreeFunction,Age[Accuracy:0.748320714424384 precision1:0.804347826086956]

+and most imp features that contributes to accuracy are: Glucose,BloodPressure,BMI,DiabetesPedigreeFunction [Accuracy: 0.75602795573675 precision1: 0.62962962962963]

 With only Blood Pressure and DiabetesPedegreeFunction on 30% of data